gordon-yeh-medme/hackathon-pharmacy-homepage/instructions.md

   - Fax number.
   - Email.
   - A Mapbox map showing the pharmacy's location.
+  - Spoken languages.
+  - is the pharmacy wheelchair accessible.
+  - does the pharmacy accept walk-in patients.
 - **Developer Alignment:**
   - Integrate Mapbox API with the API key stored in the `.env` file.
   - Ensure all displayed information is properly structured for screen readers.